Diversity reduces vulnerability to a variety of threats and takes advantage of the unique nature of the environment in which it resides.

 - Diversify your perception of what holds value.
 Ethan Roland & Gregory Landua wrote a great article worth checking out, discussing a study to identify what has come to be referred to as the “8 forms of capital”: social, material, financial, living, intellectual, experiential, spiritual, and cultural.

-This is Part 12 of a 15 part series pulled from the Permaculture Lifestyles ebook with over 100 tips for how someone might apply the permaculture principles to their life for greater efficiency, impact, and happiness.
-Click the link below to download the whole book.
+This is Part 12 of a 15 part series, pulled from the Permaculture Lifestyles Explained eBook, which contains over 100 tips for how someone might apply the permaculture principles to their life for greater efficiency, impact, and happiness.